Real Life Adventures

 Real Life Adventures is a nationally syndicated daily comic strip created by Lance Aldrich and Gary Wise and launched on March 24, 1991.
 It is most often a single-panel strip, except for Sundays.
 The strip deals with everyday foibles.

 The comic's creators were former advertising executives from Southfield, Michigan who began creating the comic strip in 1991.

+In the fall of 2023, Aldrich and Wise retired.
+Beginning on October 16, 2023, the daily panels of Real Life Adventures were in rerun status.
+The Sunday November 12, 2023 strip was the last original content.